mortenson/drupal-docker-lite/README.md

  your drupal-docker-lite instances.
 This runs automatically with ./start.sh.
 - `./url.sh` will print the current URL.
 Useful for automation, as the domain is configurable and port 80 may not be exposed if the proxy is broken.
+- `./logs.sh` will print logs from the PHP container.
+Pass `--tail [NUMBER]` to limit the log output, and `--follow` to watch new log entries.

 # Meta commands